shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ## PHPUnit configuration

-First of all we have to configure PHPUnit a bit.
-Therefore we have to create a file called `phpunit.xml` in the root directory of our plugin.
-To get more familiar with the configurable options, you can refer to the [PHPUnit documentation](https://phpunit.readthedocs.io/en/8.5/configuration.html).
-In this example we configure PHPUnit to search in the directories `<plugin root>/src/Test` and `<plugin root>/src/Migration/Test` for our tests.
+First, to configure PHPUnit, create a file called `phpunit.xml` in the root directory of your plugin.
+To get more familiar with the configurable options, refer to the [PHPUnit documentation](https://phpunit.readthedocs.io/en/8.5/configuration.html).
+This example explains configuring PHPUnit to search in the directories `<plugin root>/src/Test` and `<plugin root>/src/Migration/Test` for your tests.

 The file below is automatically generated when using the `bin/console plugin:create` command